 Click HERE for PDF list of Liberal Arts Colleges here

 US News defines the two groups as follows:

-- Liberal Arts College-”emphasize undergraduate education and award at least half of their degrees in the liberal arts fields of study.”
+- Liberal Arts College-”emphasize undergraduate education and award at least 50% of their degrees in the liberal arts.”

 According to their methodology, US News used the Carnegie Classification of “Baccalaureate Colleges: Arts & Sciences” for the Liberal Arts Colleges category.
 The Carnegie definition includes the following: